 - Click Add a Refund Policy.

-- Give it a name, and then select the Type.
+- Give it a name and select the Type:

-- If you select Custom, you’ll have options to add refund brackets.
-These specify what refund a student gets if they withdraw a certain number of days into the term.
+- Custom refunds let you offer a specific percentage back to the student based on whether he withdraws a certain number of days into the term.
 For each bracket, enter the maximum days into the term and a Refund %.
 The minimum days for the next bracket is automatically filled in for you.

 - When you’re done, click Save.